Get started with Azure Key Vault

 Get-Help <cmdlet-name> -Detailed

-For example, to get help for the Login-AzureRmAccount cmdlet, type:
+For example, to get help for the Connect-AzureRmAccount cmdlet, type:

-You can also read the following tutorials to get familiar with Azure Resource Manager in Azure PowerShell:
+You can also read the following articles to get familiar with Azure Resource Manager deployment model in Azure PowerShell:

 Start an Azure PowerShell session and sign in to your Azure account with the following command:

-Note that if you are using a specific instance of Azure, for example, Azure Government, use the -Environment parameter with this command.
+If you are using a specific instance of Azure use the -Environment parameter.
 For example:

 In the pop-up browser window, enter your Azure account user name and password.
 Azure PowerShell gets all the subscriptions that are associated with this account and by default, uses the first one.